46 Positive Environmental Success Stories - May 2024

 Environmental and Animal Awareness Days In The Next Month

-World Oceans Day (7th June) is to inform the people of the impact of human actions on our oceans, develop a worldwide movement of citizens for the ocean, and mobilise and unite the world’s population on a project for the sustainable management of the world's oceans.
+World Oceans Day (7th June) is to inform the people of the impact of human actions on our oceans.
+They achieve this by developing a worldwide movement of citizens for the ocean, as well as mobilising and uniting the world's population on a project for the sustainable management of the world's oceans.

 World Refill Day (16th June) is a global campaign to prevent plastic pollution and help people live with less waste.
 Refill Day's website offers tips and an app to get started.